covidgraph/data_cord19/README.md

 `python3 main.py`

 # Data

-At the moment only the json files in the dataset will be imported

 Have a look at dataloader/config.py -> DATA_DIRS .
 There is a list of all directories in the dataset which will be taken into account